WildSmilodon/Neural-nets-in-FORTRAN/README.md

-This is a Neural network implementation
+This is a Neural network implementation.

 Written by jure.ravnik@gmail.com

-Work in progress ...
+Currently, still a work in progress, but basic funcionality is there.